 Building the right team takes a lot of different skills, including recruiting, interviewing, onboarding, training and more.
 But one skill that’s often overlooked?
 Creating an HR budget that puts the right resources in place to let you get the most out of all those initiatives.

 A critical part of your workforce planning efforts, your budget will fuel your company’s HR plans, ensuring you’ve got the funds in place to cover all of your critical People goals.
 With that in mind, the best HR budget planning considers many different components—including your organizational objectives, expected business growth and the industry and market changes happening around you.
 It will also empower your team to keep up with those changes, letting you continue to maintain and add to the talent you need to keep your business thriving.
+You can learn more about workforce planning in our Ultimate Guide to Workforce Planning.

 The best workforce planners will implement an HR budgeting process that looks ahead, considers your business strategy, accounts for possible risks and allows for ongoing iterative changes along the way.
 And the best budget will in turn help you stay agile to evolutions in your business, industry and the market as a whole.